AdaCore/learn/intro_to_ada.rst

 ~~~~~~~~~~

 Even though we started with the for loop, for familiarity, the purest,
-nakedest form of loop in Ada is the bare loop.
-In some sense, every
+form of loop in Ada is the bare loop.
+In some sense, every other loop kind
-other loop kind builds up on this one.
+builds up on this one.

-.. gusthoff: "nakedest" form?!
-It sounds funny, but I'd rather avoid this kind of language here...

 .. code-block:: ada